 Step 1: Earn a Bachelor's Degree

 - Find opportunities to work with children.
-Future teachers can tutor or mentor children in the same age group as those they would like to teach to gain experience.
+Future teachers can tutor or mentor school-aged children to gain experience.
+This also gives the prospective teacher an opportunity to try out working with the same age groups as those they would like to teach.

 Step 2: Attain Standard Professional 1 Licensure